+3.2.1.
 "Accuracy" means the difference between a measured value and a reference value, traceable to a national standard and describes the correctness of a result.

+3.2.2.
+“Adapter” means a pipe attachment that connects the exhaust tailpipe of the tested vehicle to the exhaust mass flow meter.

+3.2.3.
 "Analyser" means any measurement device that is not part of the vehicle but installed to determine the concentration or the amount of gaseous or particle criteria emissions.